adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The ground was sawdust and the pebbles were hard knots from trees.
 There were odd wooden houses, with carved wooden flowers in the front yards.
 Wooden birds fluttered among the trees and wooden cows were browsing upon the wooden grass.
 But the most amazing things of all were the wooden people — the Gargoyles.

 A large group of the queer people were gazing sharply upon the strangers who had emerged from the long spiral stairway.
 The Gargoyles were less than three feet in height.
-Their bodies were round, their legs short and thick and their

-arms extraordinarily long and stout.
+Their bodies were round, their legs short and thick and their arms extraordinarily long and stout.
 Their heads were too big for their bodies and their faces were ugly.
 Some had long, curved noses and chins, small eyes and wide, grinning mouths.
 Others had flat noses, protruding eyes, and ears that were shaped like those of an elephant.
-They all wore short wood- en wings which were fastened to their wooden bodies.
+They all wore short wooden wings which were fastened to their wooden bodies.

 The Gargoyles made no sounds at all, and they conversed mainly by means of quick signals made with their wooden fingers or lips.
 Everything was silent in the wooden country.
 The birds did not sing, nor did the cows moo.